How can we help?

 Setting up the filter:

-In the next step, the filter for quality standards is set up in the digitizer under “Filter”.
-Since this is a filter that depends on the user input, the “User Input” filter must be selected in the top right under “Add Filter”:
+In the next step, the filter for quality standard is set up in the digitizer under “Filter”.
+Since this is a filter that depends on user input, the “User Input” filter must be selected in the top right under “Add Filter”:

 The filter appears when you click on “User Input Filter”.

-Under "Filter label” the filter can be named first, in our case we call the filter "quality standard filter ”.
+Under "filter label” the filter can be named first, in our case we call the filter “Quality Standard Filter”.

-With "Change Input Type" the filter type can be changed again.
+With "Change input type" the filter type can be changed again.

 Quality standard 1 = "1"